polterguy/anarq/README.md

 Paste in the above into your configuration file, just above the `magic` parts, and modify it as needed.
 Modify the actual frontend `url` according to where you have your frontend running.

+The system also contains a whole range of email templates, intended for you to edit and modify as you see fit, according to your specific needs.
+These can be found in the folder _"/anarq/data/emails/"_.

 ## Profile

-This section contains everything related to authentication, registration, and public retrieval of profiles for existing registered users in the system.
+This section contains everything related to authentication, registration, and public retrieval of profiles for registered users in the system.

 ### GET magic/modules/anarq/profile/authenticate